youngeun0314/hcail.github.io/_members/hyunggujung.md

 <ul>
 <li>Department Chair, Department of Computer Science and Engineering, University of Seoul, Seoul, Korea from Mar.
 2021.
 </li><li>
+Associate Professor, Department of Artificial Intelligence, University of Seoul, Seoul, Korea from Sep.
+2022.
+</li><li>
+Associate Professor, Department of Computer Science and Engineering, University of Seoul, Seoul, Korea from Sep.
+2022.
+</li><li>
 Assistant Professor, Department of Artificial Intelligence, University of Seoul, Seoul, Korea from Aug.
-2020.
+2020 to Aug.
+2022.
 </li><li>
 Assistant Professor, Department of Computer Science and Engineering, University of Seoul, Seoul, Korea from Sep.
-2019.
+2019 to Aug.
+2022.
 </li><li>
 Assistant Professor, Department of Software Convergence, Kyung Hee University, Yongin, Korea from Apr.
 2018 to Aug.
 2019.
 </li><li>